neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 After training, the model can be deployed with Neural Magic's DeepSparse Engine.
 The engine enables inference with GPU-class performance directly on your CPU.

 This integration enables spinning up one of the following end-to-end functionalities:
-- **Sparsification of Popular Torchvision Models** - easily sparsify any popular [torchvision] image classification models.
+- **Sparsification of Popular Torchvision Models** - easily sparsify popular [torchvision] image classification models.
 - **Sparse Transfer Learning** - fine-tune a sparse backbone model (or use one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=classification&page=1)
 ## Installation